+Example

-Example Using a Custom Header for Authentication
+Web Proxy Using a Custom Header for Authentication

-This chapter will walk you through an example web proxy that requests data from the web interface of a Splunk server.
+This example will walk you the steps to create a web proxy that requests data from the web interface of a Splunk server.
 SL1 then displays the top-level page of the Splunk web interface in a Dashboard widget.

-The example in this chapter uses a Custom Header for authentication.
+This example uses a Custom Header for authentication.
 SL1 will send a custom header to the web service for Splunk.
 Splunk will examine the custom header and the originating IP address (the IP address of the Administration Portal or All-In-One Appliance) to authenticate SL1.